davidcleary67/RPS/README.md

 ## Rock Paper Scissors game

-This games demonstrates a range of Python programming language features.
+This games demonstrates a range of fundamental Python programming language features.